Uni-Fusion: Universal Continuous Mapping: Applications

 \subsubsection{Tracking}

-From~\cite{zhu2022nice}, we find that the current implicit scene representation based tracking models, i.e., iMAP, DI-Fusion and NICE-SLAM, still have a performance gap to state-of-the-art tracking approaches like BAD-SLAM and ORB-SLAM2.
-Thus, instead of following the neural implicit models to track with frame-to-model or ray-tracing based optimization, we run ORB-SLAM2 in the other thread to provide the pose prior.
+According to Zhu et al.~\cite{zhu2022nice}, the current implicit scene representation-based tracking models, such as iMAP, DI-Fusion and NICE-SLAM, still have a performance gap compared to state-of-the-art tracking approaches such as BAD-SLAM and ORB-SLAM2.
+Therefore, instead of following the neural implicit models to track with frame-to-model or ray-tracing based optimization, we incorporate ORB-SLAM2 in a separate thread to provide a pose prior.
+Hence, we call this external tracking.

-To note that, the SLAM model is designed for localization which cares less on reconstruction.
-This means directly utilizing ORB-SLAM2 provides coarse surface construction.
-We further use colored point cloud registration (CPCR)~\cite{park2017colored} as the tracking refiner for better surface and color fitness.
-This is tested much more robust than more recent tracking algorithms in fusion models.
-ORB-SLAM2 runs independently over all frames.
-Every few frames, CPCR track one initially posed colored point cloud to compute the odometry in local window.
-Mapping is applied afterwards.
+Note that the primary focus of ORB-SLAM2 is on localization not scene reconstruction.
+This means that direct use of ORB-SLAM2 provides coarse surface reconstruction.
+We further use colored point cloud registration (CPCR)~\cite{park2017colored} as a tracking refiner.

+In our implementation, ORB-SLAM2 runs independently over all frames.
+Every few frames, CPCR tracks an initially posed colored point cloud to compute the odometry within a local window.
+Mapping is then done in the same thread.
+Therefore, the latter is called internal tracking.